lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m10!1m8!1m3!1d46124.178607761154!2d-7.887411!3d43.7362882!3m2!1i1024!2i768!4f13.1!5e0!3m2!1ses!2ses!4v1681307685380!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 **Congress**:
 The Congress itself will be held in the city of Oviedo (Asturias, Spain) from 2 to 4 October.
-More info soon.
+The venue for the three days will be the historic building of the University of Oviedo, located in the historic centre of the city, see https://maps.app.goo.gl/ojD2kPbDYgfMfb997 (Latitude 43.362042, Longitude -5.8463)

 **Post-Conference Excursions**:
 Following the Congress, we offer the opportunity for smaller groups to embark on different short excursions such as less accessible areas of the Cabo Ortegal massif and mantle outcrops in the Pyrenees.
 Please note that specific details and destinations for the post-Conference field visits are yet to be determined.